SeekND/TikTokFlow/README.md

 1. Start by soldering ALL the WS2812 strip Ground cable (black) to Arduino ground, ALL WS2812 strip 5V cable (red) to Arduino 5V.
 2. Solder each of the 3 WS2812 strip din cable to Arduino D2, D3, D4 respectfully.
-3. Make as many slave units as you'd like.
-4. Upload the slave code to each slave unit.
+3. Upload the slave code to each slave unit.
 Remember to change the TIKTOKNAME at the start of the code for each of the slave units.
   - and NUM_LEDS if you have a different number led strips then the one in the code.

 ![Alt text](leds.png?raw=true "Tik Tok Flow")